-The study includes the foreshore and low-lying areas near Merimbula and Back Lakes as well as the catchments draining to the lakes.
-Flooding in these areas can be cause by ocean storms, extreme tides and intense rainfall.
+The study includes the foreshore and low-lying areas near Merimbula Lake and Back Lake as well as the catchments draining to the lakes.
+Flooding in these areas can be caused by ocean storms, extreme tides and intense rainfall.

 Historical flooding was identified by the community as part of the Flood Study, this included flooding observed in Merimbula CBD in September 2014, at Berrambool Oval in December 2014 and local creek flooding at Millingandi in February 2010.
 The foreshore areas of Merimbula Lake were also moderately impacted by the East Coast Low in 2016.

 The preparation and implementation of Floodplain Risk Management Plans is the cornerstone of the NSW Government’s Floodplain Management Program that is delivered in accordance with the 2005 NSW Government Floodplain Development Manual.
-Management plans can eliminate the ad-hoc decision making process which has contributed too many present day flooding problems.
+Management plans can eliminate the ad-hoc decision- making process which has contributed to many present day flooding problems.

-As part of this study, Council will work collaboratively with state Government, consultants and the community to assess options for managing flood risk such as protection works, improved infrastructure, revised emergency response procedures and planning controls.
+As part of this study, Council will work collaboratively with the State Government, consultants and the community to assess options for managing flood risk such as protection works, improved infrastructure, revised emergency response procedures and planning controls.
 The Floodplain Risk Management Plan will recommend the most appropriate measures for implementation.

-NSW Office of Environment and Heritage and the Minister of Police and Emergency Services are supporting Council by providing technical assistance and grant funding for the project.
+The NSW Department of Planning, Industry and Environment is supporting Council by providing technical assistance and grant funding for the project.

-Council was successful in securing a grant of $169,866.67 from the Office Environment and Heritage Floodplain Risk Management grant programme during late 2017.
-The grant programme provides funding at a ratio of 2 state dollars per Council dollar.
-Council under the terms of the grant funding agreement is required to provide a matching contribution of $84,933.33.
-The total funding available to support the project completion is $254,800.
+Council was successful in securing a grant through the Office of Environment and Heritage Floodplain Management grant program during late 2017.
+The grant program provides funding at a ratio of two state dollars per Council dollar.
+Under the terms of the grant funding agreement Council is required to provide a matching contribution of one-third the total project cost.

-Council at its meeting of 31st January 2018 resolved to accept the relevant grant offer.
+Council at its meeting of 31 January 2018 resolved to accept the grant offer.

 The Merimbula and Back Lake Floodplain Risk Management Study and Plan is an identified project in the 2017 – 2021 Delivery Plan to Identify and Complete Floodplain Risk Management projects.